mainkoon81/Linear-Model-project-SAS/README.md

 It gives an answer of approximately $47,224.87, which would be our estimated total payment that the 250 new customers would make.

  - **>Step 4. – Make a recommendation:** to whether the company should send the catalogs or not.
+   -  We need to factor in the gross margin and cost of sending the catalog to each person.
+   -